 California Progress Toward 100% Clean Electricity by 2045, Currently 2021 is 59%

-Twenty years ago, when the Renewables Portfolio Standard (RPS) program was just beginning, electricity from renewable resources made up a small portion of the electricity consumed by Californians.
-In 2021, over 37 percent of California’s retail electricity sales is served by RPS-certified renewables.
-Together with electricity generated from large hydroelectric and nuclear plants, nearly 60 percent of California’s retail electricity sales are coming from clean electricity.
+When the Renewables Portfolio Standard (RPS) program was just beginning 20 years ago, renewable resources made up a small portion of the electricity consumed by Californians.
+The most recent data show that in 2022, over 39 percent of California’s retail electricity sales was served by RPS-certified renewables.
+Together with large hydroelectric and nuclear power, 61 percent of California’s retail electricity sales come from zero-carbon, clean generation.
 California is well on its way to achieving some of the most ambitious clean energy goals in the nation.
-Senate Bill 100 (2018) set a renewable goal of 60 percent renewables by 2030 and a longer-term goal of serving 100 percent of California’s retail sales and state loads with RPS-certified renewable and zero carbon energy by 2045.
-The recently signed Clean Energy, Jobs, and Affordability Act of 2022 (SB 1020), defined new interim California retail sales and state load goals of 90% by 2035 and 95% for 2040.
+Senate Bill 100 (2018) set a renewable goal of 60 percent renewables by 2030 and a longer-term goal of serving 100 percent of California’s retail sales and state loads with RPS-certified renewable and zero-carbon energy by 2045.
+More recent legislation set new interim goals of 90% by 2035 and 95% for 2040.

 Renewables